AbdullahAhmedKhan/product-analysis/README.md

 # About This Web app
-* In this apps a product a gaming mouse
+* In this apps a product have been reviewed.
-* In this apps a product a gaming mouse
+* Some peoples reviewed of this product and given ratings.
+* Here also some important blogs included.
+* I tried here to make a glassy navbar.
+* It's a single page application.
+So reloading issue avoided.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).